huawei-noah/SMARTS/competition/track2/submission/README.md

 # Submission
-Once an RL model has been trained offline, place all necessary files to run the saved model for inference inside this folder named `submission`.
+Once a model has been trained offline, place all necessary files to run the saved model for inference inside this folder named `submission`.

 The files named `policy.py`, `requirements.txt`, and `explanation.md`, must be included within this folder.
 Its contents are identical to that of Track-1 and they are explained at
 + [Policy](../../track1/submission/README.md#Policy)